Are you wondering what Lumix lenses you should buy next or considering your first purchase?

 Panasonic Lumix G Vario 12-60mm f/3.5-5.6 ASPH

-The Lumix G Vario 12-60mm is the lens you need if you need versatility in your kit.
-Its notable features include low distortion and chromatic aberration levels, and excellent central sharpness.
+The Lumix G Vario 12-60mm lens you need if you need versatility in your kit.
+Its notable features include low distortion and chromatic aberration levels and excellent central sharpness.

-This lens is a compact, lightweight solution that gives you a lot more options in the field, especially when you add its weather sealing into the mix.
+This lens is a compact, lightweight solution that gives you many more options in the field, especially when you add its weather sealing into the mix.

 Panasonic Lumix G 25mm f/1.7 ASPH

 You get a lot of bang for your buck in this moderately priced lens.
 However, you will need to watch out for flare, especially when shooting into the light.